🔶General Condition Judgment

-The Generic Condition Judge operator is used to compare a certain attribute value of the input data with a set threshold.
-It supports various data types (such as numbers, strings, lists, images, point clouds, pose lists, etc.) and allows the user to specify the attribute to be compared (e.g., list length, numerical value, or specific attribute values of lists/dictionaries).
-Comparison conditions include greater than, greater than or equal to, equal to, less than, and less than or equal to.
-It ultimately outputs a judgment result.
+The General Condition Judgment operator is used to compare a property value of input data with a set threshold, supporting various data types (such as numbers, strings, lists, images, point clouds, pose lists, etc.), and allows users to specify the property to be compared (such as list length, numerical value, or specific property values of lists/dictionaries).
+Comparison conditions include greater than, greater than or equal to, equal to, less than, and less than or equal to, finally outputting a judgment result.

 Usage Scenarios